nccgroup/blackboxprotobuf/README.md

 - A jython burp extension in [burp/](https://github.com/nccgroup/blackboxprotobuf/tree/master/burp)
 - A python library that can be used in other applications in [lib/](https://github.com/nccgroup/blackboxprotobuf/tree/master/lib)
+- A python-based CLI embedded in the [library](https://github.com/nccgroup/blackboxprotobuf/tree/master/lib/CLI.md)
+- A mitmproxy addon in [mitmproxy](https://github.com/nccgroup/blackboxprotobuf/tree/master/mitmproxy)

 ## Future Tools

 Some tooling that may be built on top of blackboxprotobuf in the future:

-- mitmproxy addon
-- command line interface
 - protobuf type discovery tool